sorentwo/braintree-elixir/README.md

 ## Usage

 The online [documentation][doc] for Ruby/Java/Python etc. will give you a general idea of the modules and available functionality.
-Where possible, which is everywhere so far, the namespacing has been matched.
+Where possible the namespacing has been preserved.

 The CRUD functions for each action module break down like this: